Chromeilion/DiscordMovies/README.md

 Useful if you run movie nights where people request stuff through discord, and would like to automate the process of collecting requests.

-While the program currently has most necessary features, there's still a lot of polish to be done.
-Specifically:
-- General code quality
-- A progress bar

 # Setting up
 ## Google Sheets
 If you want to generate a google sheets document, you'll need to set up some Google API keys.